March 25, 2020

 You can remove the yellow anthers from the centre of the blooms to prevent staining on clothes and furniture.
 Clip back and remove withered flowers as they fade to keep the plant looking healthy and promote new plant growth.

 Potted Hydrangeas are fragrant plants that come in various vibrant colours and are a welcome springtime favourite.
 These plants will do best near a sunny window with good air circulation but away from any vents.
 Keep the soil moist with regular watering but avoid letting the plant sit in water as this will damage the roots.

-Potted hydrangeas that available at garden centres during Easter are not winter hardy and are best suited to be enjoyed indoors during the holiday.
+Potted hydrangeas available during Easter have been grown in a greenhouse and are not winter hardy plants.
+They are best suited to be enjoyed indoors during the early spring.

-If you want to use them outside trim off the blooms and slowly bright, it outside during the day and bring back in at night.
-Wait until the risk of frost has passed and use them in containers or garden beds.
+If you want to try to extend their life on your outside patio or garden, trim off the blooms and slowly bring them out during the day and then back in at night.
+You will want to wait until the frost risk has passed and use them in containers or garden beds.

 Fresh cut flowers are always a welcome gift and a great idea to brighten up a living space over Easter.
 For longer-lasting blooms and to get the most out of your indoor bouquets, follow these simple tips: